Hound Dogs

 About the Whippet

-The Whippet is a large hound dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Whippet is manageable for most owners.
+The Whippet is a medium hound dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Whippet is manageable for most owners.
 Typically standing 18 to 22 inches tall at the shoulder and weighing 18 to 48 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Hound Dogs group, the Whippet brings a distinct combination of traits that sets it apart.
 The Whippet is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Whippet loves being close to its people and forms strong bonds with every member of the household.